Fields of Fire (song): Music video

 The music video begins with a young boy playing with his toy train set.
 The members of the band are passengers on a train that has left the railway station and are seen playing their instruments inside their train coach.
 After going through a tunnel, the train is stopped because a Scotsman is playing the bagpipes on the railway line.
-The band then leave their carriage and follow the Scotsman to find themselves watching a First World War Battle in which the band members themselves are taking part.
+The band then leave their carriage and follow the Scotsman to find themselves watching a First World War battle in which the band members themselves are taking part.

 Reception

 The song was a big hit, introducing the band to mainstream audiences in the United States in 1984 and reaching the top ten in the UK Singles Chart.
 On their album review of The Crossing, Rolling Stone noted that the song was "one of the great, resounding anthems of this or any other year" and praised the "bagpipelike single-string riffs".
 Big Country's bassist Tony Butler has also claimed this song to be one of his favourites.

+Chas de Whalley of Kerrang! praised "Fields of Fire" as a "reeling rocker" which "whirls by on dervish duelling guitars and a bouncing, bouldering beat".
+He added that the B-side, "Anglepark", was "another ace track".
 Cash Box said that "a nod to the homeland discernable in the repetition of a familiar Scottish folk theme in the guitar instrumental segments again positions this band’s offering in its own musical territory."